-Artist/designer/educator/researcher with a passion for innovation strategy and human-centered design who seeks to inspire people to act on ideas.
+Artist/designer/educator/researcher with a passion for innovation strategy, systems thinking, and human-centered design.
+I seek to inspire people to bring ideas to life.

 I’m constantly contemplating:

-Currently, I am the assistant director of a new initiative at the University of Colorado Boulder.
-The intention of this initiative is to connect and collapse entrepreneurial and innovative opportunities across campus and throughout the community.
-This work is under the Research & Innovation Office and enlists stakeholders on and off campus.
+Currently, I am the director of a new initiative at the University of Colorado Boulder.
+The intention of this initiative is to engage and expose all stakeholders to entrepreneurial and innovative experiences on or off campus.
+This work is under the Research & Innovation Office, and it allows me to be the ultimate connector of dots.

-My background has been a collection of interrelated artistic and educational pursuits that are only starting to make sense to me now.
-Previously, I was the innovation program manager in the imaginarium (the innovation lab) at Denver Public Schools.
-My role was building capacity and hacking roadblocks to allow innovation and design thinking to spread throughout the K-12 system.
-Prior to that, I've worked at the University of Denver, Rocky Mountain College of Art & Design, Anderson Ranch Arts Center, Francis Parker School, Colorado Mountain College, and The Island School, interspersed with lots of side projects in community building and youth empowerment.
+My background is a zigzagging, windy, loop-de-loop of artistic and educational pursuits that are only starting to make sense now.
+Previously, I was the Innovation Program Manager in the Imaginarium (the innovation lab) at Denver Public Schools.
+My role was to build capacity and hack roadblocks to allow innovation and design thinking to spread across public K-12 education.
+Prior to that, I worked at the University of Denver, Rocky Mountain College of Art & Design, Anderson Ranch Arts Center, Francis Parker School, Colorado Mountain College, and The Island School, interspersed with lots of side projects in community building and youth empowerment.

-My research focus is on the notion of multiple professional identities, and what happens when people work in the intersections of those identities.
+My research focus is on hybrid professionals- people who have multiple professional identities and work in the intersections.
 As someone who is comfortable in both creative and analytical spaces, I find that I can easily foster the translation of ideas among art, design, education, innovation, and entrepreneurship.
-My ability to identify and blend key knowledge across varied disciplines allows me to check assumptions and make connections that often go unseen.
-As a result, I am talented at helping groups blend, bend, and negotiate conventions to construct new solutions to age old problems.
+This ability enables me to check assumptions that often go unseen.
+As a result, I am talented at helping groups bend, break, and negotiate conventions to construct new solutions.

-My professional aim is to inspire others through creative mechanisms, and my personal aim is to shift educational and institutional paradigms to disrupt accepted forms of knowledge, access, privilege, and power.
+My professional aim is to inspire others through creative methodologies, and my personal aim is to transform educational and institutional paradigms to disrupt accepted forms of knowledge, access, privilege, and power.
 I attempt to achieve my aims through teaching, leading, mentoring, and studying existing and historical models.

 Want to know more?
 Shoot me a note, I'd love to hear from you.